intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 __NOTES__:

-Please provide either `json_path` or `hdf5_path` when you call `Model.load_keras`.
+* Please provide either `json_path` or `hdf5_path` when you call `Model.load_keras`.
 You can provide `json_path` only to just load the model definition.
 You can provide `json_path` and `hdf5_path` together if you have separate files for the model architecture and its pre-trained weights.
-Also, you can provide `hdf5_path` only if you save the model architecture and its weights in a single HDF5 file.
+Also, if you save the model architecture and its weights in a single HDF5 file, you can provide `hdf5_path` only.

-JSON and HDF5 files can be loaded from any Hadoop-supported file system URI.
+* JSON and HDF5 files can be loaded from any Hadoop-supported file system URI.
 For example,
 ```python
 # load from local file system
 bigdl_model = Model.load_keras(json_path="/tmp/model.json", hdf5_path="/tmp/weights.h5")